Korean Weddings: Part 2

 This is the bride and groom before the wedding.

 Then I went to see the students again.
 The students wanted to have pictures taken with me, so we took a couple of pictures together.
 Then I looked at the wedding pictures, that had been taken weeks before the wedding.
-As I mentioned in the previous post about Korean weddings, the pictures of the bride and groom were in different outfits than what they were actually wearing on the day of the wedding.
-They also had an ice sculpture with two wedding pictures in the center of the ice.
-It was very beautiful.
+As I mentioned in the previous post about Korean weddings, the pictures of the b

 This is the ice sculpture.